powderedd/WineTadah_Mac/README.md

 # Known issues
 Itteblox 2013 studio doesn't work
-Itteblox 2016 locks the mouse after either the right mouse button or shift lock is activated Script has to be ran as root (once again, am working on it)
+Itteblox 2016 locks the mouse after either the right mouse button or shift lock is activated Script doesn't automatically install dependencies on Arch/Artix (even though it really should) Script has to be ran as root (once again, am working on it)

 # Credits